 Garden Herbal Harvest

-Updated: Sep 18
+Updated: Sep 21, 2021

 Our botanical garden is so prolific this year!
 We grew German Chamomile (Matricaria recutita), Lavender (Lavandula angustifolia), Cilantro/Coriander (Coriandrum sativum), Peppermint (Mentha x piperita), Rose Geranium (Pelargonium graveolens var. roseum), Rosemary (Rosmarinus officinalis), Yarrow (Achillea millefolium), Thyme (Thymus vulgaris) and many other herbs.
-We have already processed many aromatic plants into dried herbs, hydrosols and infused oils.
+We have already processed many aromatic plants into dried herbs, hydrosols, and infused oils.

-Whether you have a garden or are growing potted plants there are many ways to prepare your bountiful harvest for use throughout the year.
+Whether you have a garden or are growing potted plants, there are many ways to prepare your bountiful harvest for use throughout the year.

 Distillation- steam distillation for all aromatic plants can be processed for both essential oils and hydrosols.
 There are many glass and copper home garden distillers on the market.
 They range in size from 5-100 liters.

 Flower Essences- if you still have fresh flowers in your garden, processing them into flower essences can be a fantastic way to soothe the emotions and instill a healthy balance throughout the year.
-A useful book reference for this process is Flower Essence Reparatory by Patricia A. Kaminski and Richard A. Katz.
+A helpful book reference for this process is Flower Essence Reparatory by Patricia A. Kaminski and Richard A. Katz.

 The flower heads are collected and covered in a vegetable base.
-Olive or jojoba oil is the best base to cover the plant material and to draw out the beneficial nutrients.
-Neither of these oils will oxidize, nor become rancid, as so many other carrier oils do.
+Olive or jojoba oil is the best base to cover the plant material and draw out the beneficial nutrients.
+Neither of these oils will oxidize nor become rancid, as so many other carrier oils do.
 See the detailed step-by-step process of infusion below.

 Examples of plant matter used for infusions: